imt-mobisyst/lct-pls/docs/basis-01-system.md

 file: hello.py

+---

-## Python Programming Languages
+## 5. Python Programming Languages

 Python is a high level programming language.
-Its allows for abstracted data structures, includes core tools like _dynamic type_, _garbage collector_, _Object-Oriented Programming_ (OOP) and a lot more with a large collection of libraries.
+Its allows for abstracted data structures, includes core tools like _dynamic type_, _garbage colector_, _Object-Oriented Programming_ (OOP) and a lot more with a large collection of libraries.

-The language is interpreted, and _python3_ designs the programming language but also the interpreter process ([cpython](https://fr.wikipedia.org/wiki/CPython)), allowing to read and execute _Python_ instructions.
+The language is interpreted, and _python3_ designs the programming language but also the interpreter process ([cpython](https://fr.wikipedia.org/wiki/CPython)), allowing reading and executing _Python_ instructions.

 - Code source on [github.com](https://github.com/python/cpython) - 63.5% Python / 34.6% C